-BitSkins does look a bit more basic visually compared to the rest of the websites on this list however, they are a good trading website.
+BitSkins does look a bit more basic visually compared to the rest of the websites on this list however, they are a good buying platform.
 They allow you to withdraw skins you’ve deposited as well if they’re unlisted from the Pending page which is nice though this is not a storage website and should not be used as such.

 Sadly, there is no option to withdraw deposits unless it meets the specific circumstance of there being website error.
 There should be no surprise then that they do not offer refunds for any purchase.
 The only things that can be withdrawn are the money earned from sales and skins.